rhomobile/rhomobile-docs/eb/en/edge/api/videocapture.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>The path and name of the file that the video is saved to locally on the device.
+The path and name of the file that the video is saved to locally on the device.
 When the video capture completes the file is saved in the root directory of the device (In case of Android this is the external storage directory).
-For example, if the user specifies &lsquo;/video/file1&rsquo; then the file gets saved as &lsquo;/mnt/sdcard/video/file1.mp4&rsquo; in Android, and as &lsquo;\video\file1.mov&rsquo; on Windows.
+For example, if the user specifies '/video/file1' then the file gets saved as '/mnt/sdcard/video/file1.mp4' in Android, and as '\video\file1.mov' on Windows.
 The file extension should not be provided as this is determined by the platform (.mp4 in Android and .mov in Windows).
-On iOS you&rsquo;ll need to provide the entire path, including the extension, which should be .MOV.</p>
+On iOS you'll need to provide the entire path, including the extension, which should be .MOV.
 ####Access